 Acquired knowledge Module In-depth knowledge and skills for critically understanding and applying the techniques and processes of broadcast journalism in a variety of media to communicate effectively with a particular audience.
-Broadcast News 7JRNL001W Documentary Skills 7JRNL003W A systematic, critical and deep understanding of the significance journalism and the way it influences and is influenced by the society in which it works.
+Broadcast News 7JRNL001W Documentary Skills 7JRNL003W and the way it influences and is influenced by the society in which it works.
 Issues in Journalism: Freedom, Ethics and the Law 7JRNL009W A systematic, advanced, critical and deep understanding of industry practices and the technological changes that affect journalism.
-Multimedia Journalism Skills 7JRNL012W Digital Journalism Production 7JRNL018W Independent research in the form of a final project or dissertation that critically, systematically and theoretically develops an understanding and analysis of societal dimensions, factors, implications and impacts of broadcast journalism.
-Final Documentary Project (Video) 7JRNL004W Final Project in Emerging Journalism 7JRNL014W Final Documentary Project (Radio) 7JRNL019W Dissertation 7JRNL002W
+Digital Journalism Production Independent research in the form of a final project that critically, systematically and theoretically develops an understanding and analysis of societal dimensions, factors, implications and impacts of broadcast journalism.
+Final Project in Emerging Journalism 7JRNL014W Final Documentary Project (Radio)